andrastantos/brew/docs/cpu/isa_details.rst

 Description
 ~~~~~~~~~~~
 The value of :code:`$rD` is stored in the memory location pointed to by :code:`$rA`, if and only if a still valid load-lock exists for the same address for the same processor.
-If such a lock is not found, the store silently fails and no memory update is performed.
+If such a lock is not found, the store fails and no memory update is performed.

+The value of :code:`$rD` is set to 0 if the store succeeded and to non-zero if it failed.
+The actual non-zero value is implementation-defined and is not required to be constant, only that it is never zero.
+The type of :code:`$rD` is not changed.

 The implementation is allowed to throw exceptions if the memory access violates access permissions.
 If the resulting memory reference is not aligned to a 32-bit word boundary, an unaligned access exception is thrown.
 In case of an exception, neither the existence of a lock nor the value stored in memory is altered.